flyingmothman/bionlp/README.md

 **Feel Free to create an Issue and Chat with me in the Issues section.**

-This repo **will soon** contain all the code(preprocessing, postprocessing, modeling, training) used in the paper "Comparing and combining some popular NER approaches on Biomedical tasks".
+This repo contains all the code(preprocessing, postprocessing, modeling, training) used in the BioNLP paper "Comparing and combining some popular NER approaches on Biomedical tasks".
 The code for all models is in `./models`.
 Utility code is in `./utils`.
 Code for preprocessing datasets (getting data ready for training) can be found in `./preprocessing`